-As of January 31, 2021, our total cash, cash equivalents, and investments of \$4.0 billion were held for general corporate purposes, of which approximately \$792.2 million was held outside of the United States.
-As of January 31, 2021, we had no unremitted earnings when evaluating our outside basis difference relating to our U.S. investment in foreign subsidiaries.
+As of April 30, 2021, our total cash, cash equivalents, and investments of \$3.8 billion were held for general corporate purposes, of which approximately \$785.7 million was held outside of the United States.
+As of April 30, 2021, we had no unremitted earnings when evaluating our outside basis difference relating to our U.S. investment in foreign subsidiaries.
 However, there could be local withholding taxes payable due to various foreign countries if certain lower tier earnings are distributed.
 Withholding taxes that would be payable upon remittance of these lower tier earnings are not expected to be material.

 In July 2018, we issued the 2023 Notes with an aggregate principal amount of \$1.7 billion.
 In June 2020, we issued the 2025 Notes with an aggregate principal amount of \$2.0 billion.
 The 2023 Notes mature on July 1, 2023 and the 2025 Notes mature on June 1, 2025; however, under certain circumstances, holders may surrender their Notes of a series for conversion prior to the applicable maturity date.
 Upon conversion of the Notes of a series, we will pay cash equal to the aggregate principal amount of the Notes of such series to be converted, and, at our election, will pay or deliver cash and/or shares of our common stock for the amount of our conversion obligation in excess of the aggregate principal amount of the Notes of such series being converted.
-The sale price condition was met for the 2023 Notes during the fiscal quarter ended January 31, 2021, and as a result, holders may convert their 2023 Notes at any time during the fiscal quarter ending April 30, 2021.
-We believe that our cash provided by operating activities, together with our existing cash, cash equivalents and investments will be sufficient to meet our anticipated cash needs should the holders choose to convert their 2023 Notes during the fiscal quarter ending April 30, 2021.
-As of January 31, 2021, all of our Notes remained outstanding.
+As of April 30, 2021, all of our Notes remained outstanding.
 Refer to Note 10.
-Debt in Part I, Item 1 of this Ouarterly Report on Form 10-O for information on the Notes.
+Debt in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on the Notes.

 In September 2018, we entered into a credit agreement (the "Credit Agreement") that provides for a \$400.0 million unsecured revolving credit facility (the "Credit Facility"), with an option to increase the amount of the credit facility up to an additional \$350.0 million, subject to certain conditions.
-As of January 31, 2021, there were no amounts outstanding and we were in compliance with all covenants under the Credit Agreement.
+As of April 30, 2021, there were no amounts outstanding and we were in compliance with all covenants under the Credit Agreement.
 Refer to Note 10.
 Debt in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on the Credit Agreement.

 In February 2019, our board of directors authorized a \$1.0 billion share repurchase program, and, in December 2020, our board of directors authorized a \$700.0 million increase to our share repurchase program, bringing the total authorization to \$1.7 billion.
 Repurchases are funded from available working capital and may be made at management's discretion from time to time.
 The expiration date of this repurchase program was extended to December 31, 2021, and our repurchase program may be suspended or discontinued at any time.
-As of January 31, 2021, \$1.0 billion remained available for future share repurchases under this repurchase program.
+As of April 30, 2021, \$651.9 million remained available for future share repurchases under this repurchase program.
 Refer to Note 12.
 Stockholders' Equity in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on this repurchase program.

-The following table summarizes our cash flows for the six months ended January 31, 2021 and 2020:
+The following table summarizes our cash flows for the nine months ended April 30, 2021 and 2020:

-Six Months Ended January 31, 2021 2020 (in millions) Net cash provided by operating activities \$ 899.4 \$ 532.1 Net cash provided by (used in) investing activities (1,270.6) 680.9 Net cash used in financing activities (469.9) (173.2) Net increase (decrease) in cash, cash equivalents, and restricted cash \$ (841.1) \$ 1,039.8
+Nine Months Ended April 30, 2021 2020 (in millions) Net cash provided by operating activities \$ 1,177.2 \$ 702.0 Net cash provided by (used in) investing activities (1,478.2) 955.6 Net cash used in financing activities (768.4) (1,132.5) Net increase (decrease) in cash, cash equivalents, and restricted cash \$ (1,069.4) \$ 525.1